-Strategy 4-225.1 Objective: Exclude oil from entering creek.
+Strategy 4-230.1 Objective: Exclude oil from entering creek

-Place sorbent boom at creek mouth staked in place with, for example, fence posts.
-Boom should be placed as close as possible, where the marsh vegetation (Pickleweed) ends and the mudflats begin.
-Tend boom every tidal cycle.
-See strategy diagram.
-Chorro Creek Inlet can be accessed by walking along edge of mudflats at low tide in front of marsh vegetation which can be accessed by a hiking path at the south end of State Park Marina parking lot.
-The number of personnel walking on the flats should be kept to a minimum.
-Other booming material could be considered based on conditions at the time (based on water flow, currents, etc.), I.e. short skirted containment boom, excelsior fencing, sweep boom, or hay bales should also be considered.
+Place sorbent boom at creek mouth staked in place with, for example fence posts.
+Boom should be placed as close as possible, where the marsh vegetation (pickleweed) ends and the mudflats begin.
+Tend every tidal cycle.
+Los Osos Creek Inlet can be accessed by walking along edge of mudflats at low tide, in front of marsh vegetation which can be accessed by foot path at south side of the State Park Marina parking lot.
+The number o personnel walking on the mudflats should be kept to a minimum.
+If inlet can't be accessed by walking on edge o mudflats then a path should be set up, after consulting with agencies below, by placing wood, for example, 4x12's on top of marsh vegetation (Pickleweed).
+Other booming materials should be considered at the time (based on water flow, currents, etc...), I.e. short skirted containment boom, excelsior fencing, sweep boom, or hay bales should be considered.